 If you’re interested in Ethereum, you can invest using the same platforms as Bitcoin, including Coinbase.

 Litecoin is another popular digital currency that’s based on blockchain technology and developed as a peer-to-peer currency for instant and low-cost payments to users around the world.
 Like other cryptos, Litecoin is also fully decentralized, meaning it’s not overseen by governments, banks, or central authorities.

 Reportedly, the Litecoin blockchain can handle a higher transaction volume than Bitcoin.
 This might mean that, in the future, merchants who accept Litecoin as currency can get faster confirmation times and become more efficient.

 Ultimately, the Litecoin network is prepared to produce 84 million Litecoins, which is 4x as many currency units as Bitcoin.

 If you decide to invest in Litecoin, you can get started with Coinbase or Kraken, to name a few options.

 Tether is another cryptocurrency.
 It’s considered a stable currency, which means it converts cash into digital currency with the goal of “tethering” value to the price of the USD.
 Every Tether token is also fully backed by reserves.

-Like other cryptocurrency, tether uses blockchain technology that’s protected with world class security features.
-Proponents of Tether say that, since it’s a pegged 1-to-1 traditional currency, it’s best used to exchange currencies and make payments across a myriad digital platforms and wallets.
+Like other cryptocurrencies, tether uses blockchain technology that’s protected with world-class security features.
+Proponents of Tether say that, since it’s a pegged 1-to-1 traditional currency, it’s best used to exchange currencies and make payments across myriad digital platforms and wallets.
 Tether is also frequently used as a place to park your cryptocurrency while you wait out market volatility.

 Invest in Tether using platforms like Phemex or Kraken.